 This article discusses basic network devices that may be present at a system's location.

-- WiFi Extenders / Access Points - The most common network extension device.
-These transceivers provide a secondary relay of signal to and from the Network Router.
+- WiFi Extenders / Access Points - These simple WiFi signal transceivers are the most common and provide a secondary relay to and from the Network Router.

-- Hub, Switches and Relays - These devices can be employed in larger, more extensive networks with many connection points.
-They often have multi-port interface with a lot of cable (ethernet) connections and may require a quick power reboot to confirm all IP addresses on a network:
+- Hub, Switches, and Relays - These devices can be employed in larger, more extensive networks with many connection points.
+They often have a multi-port interface with many cable (ethernet) connections and may require a quick power reboot to confirm all IP addresses on a network:

 Tigo Data Logger